Drug Rehab & Alcohol Rehab in Northamptonshire and near Northamptonshire

 This way, you will get to detox in the comfort of your own home and will have daily phone calls with doctors and medication through the post.

-3. Al-anon family group meetings in Northamptonshire
+3. Al-anon family group meetings in Northamptonshire & near Northamptonshire

 Al-anon family group meetings are available in Northamptonshire for family and friends of anyone suffering from a substance use disorder, to ensure that they feel supported throughout the process.

-4. Outpatient rehab treatment in Northamptonshire
+4. Outpatient drug rehab & alcohol rehab treatment in Northamptonshire & near Northamptonshire

 If inpatient drug and alcohol rehab in Northamptonshire is not for you, then you might want to consider outpatient drug and alcohol rehab in Northamptonshire.